[1972 Code § 58-1]

-Annual rental fees for the year 2020 shall be charged for each boat moored at the following locations and shall be set by resolution annually.
+Annual rental fees shall be charged for each boat moored at the following locations and shall be set by resolution annually.

 Length of Boat Determined.
 The length of a boat shall be determined by the New Jersey State Registration provisions.

 The dry storage fee shall be set by resolution annually.
-A dry storage fee shall be charged for each boat, recreational vehicle or noncommercial vehicle (collectively the "stored property") stored in Pompano Avenue parking lot between November 1st and April 30th of the succeeding year:
+A dry storage fee shall be charged for each boat, recreational vehicle or noncommercial vehicle (collectively the "stored property") stored in Pompano Avenue parking lot between November 1 and April 30 of the succeeding year:

-A dry storage fee as stated in Chapter 16, Fees, shall be charged for stored property having a length of 20 feet or less.
-An additional charge as stated in Chapter 16, Fees, shall be charged for stored property having a length in excess of 20 feet; provided however, no stored property shall exceed 30 feet in length.
+A dry storage fee shall be charged for stored property having a length of 20 feet or less.
+An additional charge shall be charged for stored property having a length in excess of 20 feet; provided however, no stored property shall exceed 30 feet in length.
 Rules and regulations for dry storage in the Pompano Avenue parking lot shall be established by the Public Works and Property Committee.
 The rules and regulations shall be binding upon every person having stored property in the Pompano Avenue parking lot.

 [1972 Code § 58-13]